integrii/example-docker-app/README.md

 # example-docker-app
 An example docker app that prints its version environment variable and logs to stdout.
+Just set the environment variable `VERSION` and run.

+Build the container:

+`make build`

+Run the container:

+`make run`